 #6 On A BBQ Grill

 Even if you are in no mood to throw a BBQ, I still recommend bringing out a Raclette grill and doing a proper reheat.
-It’s the perfect way to reheat corn on the cob if you have pre-cooked them by grilling or roasting it.

 As you know, grilling or roasting produces a world of different flavors compared to other cooking methods.
 That’s why corn on the cob is a dish that you should cook on the griddle – the resulting food will taste much more heavenly.

 Step 1: Preheat the grill to medium heat.

 Step 2: Take out the chilled corn ears and give them some generous brushes of butter or oil.

 Step 3: Grill the corn, rotating every 30 seconds until it’s warm (usually about 2 minutes) or if you like, wait longer till it’s turned a bit golden with a few charred marks.